jeremytammik/tbc/a/2014_rbp_shapely.md

 powerful [Revit Batch Processor (RBP)](https://thebuildingcoder.typepad.com/blog/2019/11/the-revit-batch-processor-rbp.html).

-[Jan Christel](https://github.com/jchristel) has implemented and shared a number of Python code samples makinmg use of it in his [code samples for the Revit Batch Processor](https://github.com/jchristel/SampleCodeRevitBatchProcessor),
+[Jan Christel](https://github.com/jchristel) has implemented and shared a number of Python code samples making use of it in his [code samples for the Revit Batch Processor](https://github.com/jchristel/SampleCodeRevitBatchProcessor),
 explaining: